 The OECD ‘Future of Education and Skills 2030’ report published in 2019 explained that globalization and rapid growth in technology and artificial intelligence in the world are the drivers of the need for employees with soft skills.

 To have career success in this ever-growing world, one will need:

-(DeKorver, Choi and Town, 2017) and (Lee and Tsai, 2004) argued that to maximize the benefits of soft skills over the long term, soft skills training should start early, working children as young as 1 – 9 years old.
+(DeKorver, Choi, and Town, 2017) and (Lee and Tsai, 2004) argued that to maximize the benefits of soft skills over the long term, soft skills training should start early, working with children as young as 1 – 9 years old.

 Nobel prize winners Heckman and Kautz (2012]) also provided evidence of the need to start young in their analysis of the Perry Preschool Soft Skills program.
 They exposed how personality traits can be changed positively.

 This program involved teaching social skills to 3 and 4-year-old children from low-income black families with Intelligent quotient scores below 85.
 They designed the program to develop the preschoolers' decision-making and problem-solving skills, and it was delivered via a 1.5-hour teacher visit to students' homes with parents' approval.
 The impact was reviewed by the children themselves with support from an adult.

 Using randomized controlled trials (RCT) for evaluation, it records 60% of the program group earning more per year (over $20 000) once in the workforce, as compared to the 40% that the non-program group earns.

 "Besides, 77% of the program group graduated high school, whereas only 60% of the non-program group graduated.
 Other life outcomes included program school participants were less likely to get arrested, not own their own home and car, and had fewer teenage pregnancies."